 - Do a daily stand-up around your Kanban board so that it can be updated at the same time.

-- Use your board to house other important info such as your definition of done, team charter and retro goals.
+- Use your board to house policies and other important info such as your definition of done, team charter and retro goals.

 How Boost started with Kanban

 The Board 34: Scrum and Kanban part 2

 Kanban and Scrum – Making the Most of Both by Henrik Kniberg & Mattias Skarin